 Here we can see that this bundle:

-Nuxeo bundles are deployed on the Nuxeo server via the Nuxeo runtime that behaves partially like an OSGi framework.
-An OSGi framework provides:
+Nuxeo bundles are deployed on the Nuxeo server via the Nuxeo runtime, and provides:

-When an OSGi framework starts it will try to load all bundles installed in the system.
-When all dependencies of a bundle are resolved, the framework starts the bundle.
-Starting a bundle means invoking a bundle activator if any is declared in the manifest file.
+When the Nuxeo runtime starts, it will try to load all Nuxeo bundles installed in the system.
+When all dependencies of this bundle are resolved, the framework starts the bundle.
+Starting a bundle means invoking a bundle activator, if any is declared in the manifest file.
+It also means parsing all Nuxeo components declared in the MANIFEST, and scheduling them for deployment.

-- Nuxeo is using single class loader for all bundles.
-It doesn't interpret OSGi dependencies in the manifest.
+Note that Nuxeo is using single class loader for all bundles.

-Each XML component has a unique id and can:
+Each component has a unique name and can be used to:

 - Declare a Java component implementation,